Father, Son and Holy Spirit.

 And it is true to say that Christianity does have a level of ‘complexity’ within its own ‘monotheist‘ model.
 I am referring to its so-called “triune God” – that is not present within Judaism or Islam.
 This “Holy Trinity” consists of God the Father, God the Son (i.e. Jesus the Son of God) and God the Holy Spirit.
 Christian theology essentially offers one God in three persons (Father, Son and Holy Spirit).

-Now, if all this seems a bit too much for you … say if you are even struggling with the possible existence of God … please begin by reading the article, “Can I really believe in God?”.
+Now, if all this seems a bit too much for you … say if you are even struggling with the possible existence of God … please begin by reading the article, “How to believe in God?”.
 Trust me on this one: IF you are ready to believe, THEN you can!

-(And bear in mind that the image above is just ‘symbolic’.
-I don’t think the Holy Trinity really looks anything like that, at all.)
+(And bear in mind that the image above is ‘symbolic’.
+I don’t necessarily think the Holy Trinity really looks like that.)

 2. WHY A ‘TRIUNE’ GOD?